phossa2/framework/README.md

   1. <a name="util"></a>`phossa2` utility script

     Single utility entry point.
-Load [`system/bootstrap.php`](#bootstrap) file and then process console middleware queue.
+Load [`system/bootstrap.php`](#bootstrap) file and then process command line arguments

-  2. Console middleware queue
+  2. Common line arguments

-    Console middleware queue is configured in `config/middleware.php`.
-It will look for controller/action pairs in the 'system/Console/' and 'app/Console/' directories for specific actions.
+    Common line arguments processed.
+And then look for controller/action pairs in the 'system/Console/' and 'app/Console/' directories for specific actions.

 <a name="driven"></a>Configuration driven framework
 ---